-This is not the blog I originally intended to write after my two day introductory course into Nonviolent Communication (NVC)… Well, the theme is the same, but its content different.
+This is not the blog I originally intended to write after my two-day introductory course in Nonviolent Communication (NVC)… Well, the theme is the same, but its content is different.

-In NVC the Jackal is used to symbolize the life alienating, domination language most of us were raised with.
+In NVC the Jackal is used to symbolize the life-altering, dominating language most of us were raised with.
 The Jackal, as an animal, is a scavenger, competitive and vicious.
-A Jackal as a person is one who approaches people (including themselves), places and things through the lens of a Right/Wrong, Good/Bad judgments.
+A Jackal person is one who approaches people (including themselves), places, and things through the lens of Right/Wrong and good/Bad judgments.
 They speak a language that instills fear, anger, guilt and shame.
 It often inspires, painful obsessions and behaviours.
 The Jackal sees everything as deserving either reward or punishment for themselves or others.
 Their language is demanding; ‘Do this’.
 ‘Don’t do that’.
-The Jackal lives in our head – judging, analysing and blaming themselves and others.
-We can have Jackal ears facing in (self judgements/blame), and Jackal ears facing out (judgements/blame of others).
+The Jackal lives in our head – judging, analysing, and blaming ourselves and others.
+We can have Jackal ears facing in (self-judgments/blame), and Jackal ears facing out (judgments/blame of others).
 This is represented by puppet ears in role plays during the course – I kid you not 🙂

-Initially, I felt quite anxious as there were 17 eagerly awaiting attendees all sat in a circle.
+Initially, I felt quite anxious as there were 17 eagerly awaiting attendees all sitting in a circle.
 My anxiety was heightened when we had to mingle and ask three questions to three different people.
-I recall thinking, ‘Do I have to remember all this information ?
-I won’t remember’.
-But, I quickly established that it was a welcome icebreaker; and just simple chats was all it ever was going to be.
-We had to comment how we were feeling at that moment, and I felt a sense of comradeship as we all articulated feelings of excitement, curiosity and anxiety.
+I recall thinking, ‘Do I have to remember all this information?
+I won’t remember.
+But, I quickly established that it was a welcome icebreaker; and just simple chats were all it ever was going to be.
+We had to comment on how we were feeling at that moment, and I felt a sense of comradeship as we all articulated feelings of excitement, curiosity, and anxiety.
 We were instantly a supportive team working together.

 As the first day rolled along, I recall feeling clear-headed, sociable, relaxed and enjoying the experience.
 It was great fun doing role plays with Jackal and Giraffe ears pointing inwards or outwards – a good fun way to visualise and ground new information.